marekborowiec/spruceup/README.md

 ## Testing

-**Note:** As of version 2024.7.20 and newer, the tests are not working because `spruceup` completely changed the way distances are computer.
+**Note:** As of version 2024.7.20 and newer, the tests are not working because `spruceup` completely changed the way distances are computed.
 Stay tuned as I update the tests.

 Tests written for `spruceup` code use the Python's standard library module `unittest` and are integrated with `setuptools`.
 This means that if you downloaded the `spruceup` source code, you can run tests from the top `spruceup` directory after installing with:
 ```